The Vivienne and Samuel Cohen Charitable Trust

 Overview

-The Vivienne and Samuel Cohen Charitable Trust is a UK-registered charitable trust (charity number 255496) that operates as a grant-making organization throughout England and Wales.
-The trust was established for “the application of the trust fund and income thereof for general charitable purposes” with a specific focus on supporting the Orthodox Jewish community.
+The Vivienne and Samuel Cohen Charitable Trust is a UK-registered charitable trust (charity number 255496) that operates as a grant-making organisation.
+The trust was established by Trust Deed dated 1 November 1965 for “the application of the trust fund and income thereof for general charitable purposes”.
 In the financial year ending April 2024, the trust reported income of £159,287 and distributed £305,406 in grants, indicating they drew upon reserves to increase their charitable giving.
-The trust is administered by Hentons (London) Ltd and governed by five trustees who serve without remuneration.
-The trust operates alongside The Lauffer Family Charitable Trust, with shared leadership.
+The trust made 107 institutional grants during the year for general charitable purposes.
+The trust is governed by five trustees who serve without remuneration.
+The trust's accounts are prepared by Hentons (Chartered Accountants), London.

 Funding Priorities